ZyrenthDevelopment/Venture/README.md

-# Disclient
+# Venture
-This is a free and open-source Discord Client that uses Discord's Gateway and API to communicate with Discord.
+Venture is an open-source Discord client focused on speed and convenience through performance optimizations and feature streamlining.

 > This is a side-project made by [@Zyrenth](https://github.com/Zyrenth).
 > Designed by [@Pukima](https://github.com/Pukimaa).